Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Languages Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
 - [CSS3](https://en.wikipedia.org/wiki/CSS)
-- [jquery](https://en.wikipedia.org/wiki/JQuery) - Part of bootstrap framework.

 ### Frameworks, Libraries & Programs Used
 - [Bootstrap v3.4.1](https://getbootstrap.com/docs/3.4/) - Only used for the responsive navigation bar, especially needed for creating the hamburger-styled menu on smaller devices like smartphones.
-- [jquery v3.5.1](https://jquery.com/download/) - Used for the hamburger-styled menu for the navigation bar.
+- [jquery v3.5.1](https://jquery.com/download/) - Used for the hamburger-styled menu for the navigation bar, part of the bootstrap framework.
-- [Google Fonts:](https://fonts.google.com/specimen/Libre+Franklin) - The 'Libre Franklin' font is imported from the Google Fonts Website into the style.css file.
+- [Google Fonts:](https://fonts.google.com/specimen/Libre+Franklin) - The 'Libre Franklin' font is imported from the Google Fonts Website into the header.css file.
 This font style is used on all pages of the website.
-- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant and in the header text of the website sections.
+- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant and in the header h2/h3 of the website sections/divisions.
 - [Git](https://wwww.git-scm.com/) - Git was used for version control of this project.
 The terminal in Gitpod was used to commit and to push the project to Github.
-- [Github](https://www.github.com/) - The project code has been stored on the Github website.
+- [Github](https://github.com/Eburonia/japanese-restaurant-shibuya) - The project code has been stored on the Github website.
-- [GitPod](https://www.gitpod.io/) - GitPod used for creating code, testing of the website, commiting, and pushing the code to the github repository.
+- [GitPod](https://www.gitpod.io/) - GitPod was used for creating the code, testing of the website, commiting, and pushing the code to the github repository.
-- [Photoshop v8.0](https://www.photoshop.com/en) - An older version of Photoshop (Photoshop CS version 8.0) was used to resize photos and to create the Dutch and United Kingdom flag.
+- [Photoshop v8.0](https://www.photoshop.com/en) - An older version of Photoshop (Photoshop CS version 8.0) was used to resize images and to create the Dutch and United Kingdom language flags you can find in the header.
 - [Adobe XD](https://www.adobe.com/products/xd.html) - Adobe XD was used to create the website's Wireframes.
 See the Wireframes section above for the endresult.
-- [JPEG Optimizer](http://jpeg-optimizer.com/) - JPEG Optimizer website used to compress image size in order to speed up loading time when loading the website/webpage.
+- [JPEG Optimizer](http://jpeg-optimizer.com/) - JPEG Optimizer website was used to compress image size in order to speed up loading time when loading the website/webpage.

 <!-- Testing -->